 We’re Here to Help You Get An Important Message Out

-- We provide a voice that is passionate, authentic and informed on breaking news as well as on long-term issues in patient safety.
+- We provide a voice that is passionate, authentic and informed on breaking news, as well as on broad patient safety issues.

-- Our voice is always guided by the countless patients and families who regularly share their experiences, especially about hospital harm.
+- Our voice is always guided by the countless patients and families who have regularly shared their experiences about hospital harm since our founding.
 The public, in particular, appreciates this perspective, but such stories also get the needed attention of healthcare professionals and policy makers.

 Please contact us by email here.